christopher-grace/christopher-grace.github.io/README.md

 - Assessed if wind direction and velocity caused a correlated shift to predicted tide levels in Wells, ME using Pandas and Jupyter Notebooks.
    - Extracted data using API and by segmenting requests to avoid limitations.
    - Plotted data with Seaborn and Matplotlib.
-   - Determined ENE and E wind directions have a positive coorelation with respect to predicted height.
-A 20 mph sustained wind will cause about a 2 ft increase in sea level.
+   - Determined ENE and E wind directions have a positive correlation with respect to predicted height.
+A 20 mph sustained wind from the ENE or E will cause about a 2 ft increase in sea level.

 ---
 #### San Francisco Fire Department Assessment